 - Consider calling someone: People you can call are a trusted friend, family, and RA, a trained counselor, or a medical professional at the Student Health Center or Mary Washington hospital (540) 741-1100.
-Counselors are available on campus and can be reached by contacting the Counseling and Psychological Services between 8 a.m. and 5 p.m. at (540) 654-1053 or after 5 p.m. by calling University Police at (540) 654-1025.
+Counselors are available on campus and can be reached by contacting the Talley Center for Counseling Services between 8 a.m. and 5 p.m. at (540) 654-1053 or after 5 p.m. by calling University Police at (540) 654-1025.

 - Consider filing a report with University Police (540) 654-1025.
 University Police can meet with you to discuss your options in terms of pressing charges or filing a report.
 University Police are trained in handling sexual assault and interpersonal violence cases.
 If the assault occurred off campus, meeting with a UMW detective can assist you in filing a report with a local police department in which the assault occurred.

 - Consider filing a report with Judicial Affairs.
 You can reach them at (540) 654-1660.
 Within the University community, people who are sexually assaulted by a UMW student are encouraged to file.
 Offenders are in violation of UMW’s Sexual Misconduct Policy.
 You can meet with Dr. Ray Tuttle to discuss your options.